michaelmanhart/pathman/README.md

 * RBM_plot_states_prop.py          - Uses the output of pathman.py for a 2-dimensional RBM and displays various properties

-Examples of each the input and output files for these four scripts are found above with the title "2D_ran_barr_lattice"
+Examples of each of the input and output files for these four scripts are found above with the title "2D_ran_barr_lattice"
 # Input for pathmen.py:

 boundary conditions file (file extension .bc), file contents: